Crossroads (British TV series): Theme music

 The Crossroads theme tune was composed by Tony Hatch.
 In 2004 Hatch said:

 The budget for the music was low and it would have to be recorded in a TV studio in Birmingham – not the perfect acoustic conditions in comparison with the dedicated music recording studios I was used to. ...
 The original theme was actually two tunes.
 Each one represented one of the families and these tunes could be played separately or, because they shared the same chord sequence, together in counterpoint with each other. ...
 As the budget was small I decided to use a small rhythm section plus a harp and feature the first theme on a 12-string guitar with the second theme played on the oboe.
 Right at the beginning I put the famous 9-note motif – the call-sign which gets the family in front of the TV set.

 A selection of cues was recorded, including "Meg's Theme" which eventually became the standard opening theme, "Kitty's Theme" which was phased out as action focused on the motel, the closing theme which combined both "Meg's" and "Kitty's" themes, and a variety of background pieces.

 A rerecording by The Tony Hatch Sound was issued as a single by Pye Records in 1965.
 A special arrangement of the theme by Wings was occasionally used from the late 1970s, usually when an episode ended with a dramatic event; that version appears on the band's 1975 album Venus and Mars.

-Central Independent Television's head of music Johnny Patrick rearranged the tune in 1985 for piano and synthesiser, upon the show's relaunch as Crossroads Motel by producer Philip Bowman.
-Following William Smethurst's arrival as producer in 1987, this recording was overdubbed with added synthesisers.
+Central Independent Television's head of music Johnny Patrick rearranged the tune in 1985 for piano and synthesizer, upon the show's relaunch as Crossroads Motel by producer Philip Bowman.
+Following William Smethurst's arrival as producer in 1987, this recording was overdubbed with added synthesizers.

 An entirely new theme aired in late 1987 when the series was relaunched as Crossroads, Kings Oak, composed by Johnny Patrick with Raf Ravenscroft, Max Early and the City of Birmingham Symphony Orchestra.
 This later formed the basis of the single released by actress Shona Lindsey, "Goodbye", to commemorate the end of the show in 1988.
 The B-side of Lindsey's single featured the original version of the 1964 Tony Hatch arrangement.

 The 2001 revival brought back the original Tony Hatch theme, this time arranged and performed by Tony Flynn.
 Another version, in 2003, was arranged by Patrick Dineen and performed by the Liverpool Philharmonic.